 The international thoroughbred industry is concerned about the public’s perception of racing.
-Their priorities are to address the publicly most visible and known welfare violations.
-Their attention is focussed on The Big 3: Drugs and medication in racing, injury and death on the racetrack and “wastage” (the fate of thoroughbreds no longer used in racing).
-But what about common racing practices?
-Many common day-to-day racing practices also impact thoroughbred welfare.
+In terms of welfare, their priorities are to address the publicly most visible and known welfare violations: Drugs and medication in racing, injury and death on the racetrack and “wastage” (the fate of thoroughbreds no longer used in racing).
+But many common day-to-day racing practices also impact thoroughbred welfare.

-In this study, I set out to find out how key stakeholders in thoroughbred welfare view common images of thoroughbreds on raceday who display some kind of response to common racing practices.
-For this study, key industry informants and animal advocacy informants were invited to participate.
-For the interviews, photographs of thoroughbreds on raceday were used which the informants were asked to describe.
-“What is it that you see?”
+For this study, key industry informants and animal advocacy informants were interviewed to find out how they view common racing practices.
+For the interviews, photographs of thoroughbreds on raceday were used, which the informants were asked to describe.

-In this study, the concept of naturalness, the idea of what is natural, was used as a lens for the analysis.
-I have also applied and further developed an analytical tool, the Eight Layers of Engagement with Animal Protection, to add another level of analysis.
-Both can be adopted to interrogate other human-animal relationships, multispecies communities and animal industries.
+The study also demonstrates the application of an analytical tool, the Layers of Engagement with Animal Protection, that can be adopted to interrogate other human-animal relationships, multispecies communities and animal industries.

-Next time you see a thoroughbred in person or in an image on raceday, perhaps ask yourself what it is that you see, before and after you have read this article…
+Next time you see a thoroughbred in person or in an image on raceday, perhaps ask yourself what it is that you see.
+Perhaps you see something different before and after you have read the article…